 Quality sleep also helps regulate hormones.
 For example, cortisol, the stress hormone, is better balanced when you get enough sleep.
 This helps limit stress spikes during the day.

 Additionally, adequate rest improves concentration and decision-making.
 This helps you better manage stressful situations.
-To promote good sleep, it's recommended to create a regular bedtime routine and avoid screens before bed.
+To promote good sleep, it's advisable to create a regular bedtime routine and avoid screens before bed.

 A healthy diet can also contribute to better sleep.
 Magnesium-rich foods like spinach and almonds are beneficial, as are relaxing chamomile teas.